Processing math: 100%

 Now we need the following:

-1. a procedure that updates given and
+1. a procedure that updates zi given zi1 and vi

 2. an accumulator using that procedure